 Cutoff rank 2021: 34591

 Graduates have been placed in TCS, Wipro, Accenture, Infosys, Ashok Leyland, Cummins, Vedanta, John Deere, Thorn India, BCH, Mahindra & Mahindra, Honda-2Wheeler, Indian Army, Oracle, Honda Motors, Kaefer Punjlloyd, IBM, Kennametal, TechMahindra, Mphasis, Tata Motors, Tata Technologies, MU Sigma, HCL Core, Futures first, ACG Worldwide, Ingersoll Rand, UST Global.

 B.Tech in Information Technology

 A graduate is eligible to apply for jobs, pursue higher education or even set up an entrepreneurial venture.
 Working opportunities are available in both the private and public sectors.
-Contrary to popular belief IT engineers are not expected to work in IT-based service companies but can work for software firms as developers, data analysts etc. A Masters degree with specialisations in fields such as Artificial Intelligence and Data Analytics is offered by various prestigious institutes both in India and abroad.
+Contrary to popular belief, IT engineers are not expected to work in IT-based service companies but can work for software firms as developers, data analysts etc. A Masters’s degree with specialisations in fields such as Artificial Intelligence and Data Analytics is offered by various prestigious institutes in India and abroad.

 Established in 2001, the Department of Information and Communication Technology has well-equipped computer laboratories and dedicated faculty.
-The students are given the freedom to organise contents or seminars and are encouraged to take part in co-curricular and extracurricular activities without compromising the quality of learning.
-The academic curriculum for the courses offered in the department and the technical skills of the students have been appreciated by the industries that visited MIT.
-Placed alumni working in top companies with higher job offers per student testify the quality and excellence of the department.
+The students are free to organise content or seminars and are encouraged to participate in co-curricular and extracurricular activities without compromising the quality of learning.
+The industries that visited MIT appreciate the academic curriculum for the courses offered in the department and the technical skills of the students.
+Placed alumni working in top companies with higher job offers per student testify to the quality and excellence of the department.

 Cutoff rank 2020: 2234